 It doesn’t have to be a lengthy task either, all you need is 5 minutes per day.
 Considering that the average person checks their phone 150 times per day, it’s not a huge time investment compared to things we do that are already running in the background.
-The difference is that continuous learning can help you tap into higher job performance, career success and leadership effectiveness.
+The difference is that this continuous leadership development training can help you tap into higher job performance, career success and management effectiveness.

 But how many of us actually put the concept into practice?
 Only a few, as it happens.
 Recent research shows that while 85% of people think they are self-aware, only 10-15% of people are.
 It’s so easy to fall into a routine that works, without considering the wider impact of your choices.
 This in itself could compromise you reaching your full potential across the board.

 Executive coach, Jennifer Porter says: “Reflection gives the brain an opportunity to pause amidst the chaos, untangle and sort through observations and experiences, consider multiple possible interpretations, and create meaning.”
 This type of leadership development training can inform future behaviors and choices, something that’s especially important for managers as they navigate complex situations.
 With all the complexity that life is throwing at people right now, it’s never been more important.